XiaoweiXu/ImageALCAPA-A-3D-Computed-Tomography-Image-Dataset-for-Automatic-Segmentation-of-ALCAPA/README.md

 The segmentation includes seven substructures: Myo, LV, RV, PA, Ao, LCA, and RCA, and the labelling of each image goes by 1-1.5 hours.

+**HIGHLIGHT** 20231101: We have deployed the dataset on Kaggle! https://www.kaggle.com/xiaoweixumedicalai/datasets

-Please send emails to Prof. Xiaowei Xu xiao.wei.xu@foxmail.com for the download link and the password of the dataset.
+Please send emails to xiao.wei.xu@foxmail.com for any questions.